LinuxCNC/linuxcnc/src/hal/classicladder/zEMC_README.txt

 Jan.
 2007

 arith_eval.c/.h:
---- backported fix from version 7.126 to fix a crash if varible number is not a number
+--- backported fix from version 7.126 to fix a crash if variable number is not a number
 --- changed printf to rtapi_print on line 414

 arrays.c: